+Judging should be based on the quality of technical workmanship and stage presentation.

+Discrimination based on race, color, creed, disability, gender, gender identity, sexual orientation, ethnicity, or body type with regard to the costumer or the costumed character’s interpreted protected classes listed above is a detriment to the inclusive environments of masquerades and cannot be tolerated.
+It is recommended that a zero tolerance policy for discrimination be communicated to those staffing the masquerade, the judges, and participants.
+Costuming is an art and art is open to interpretation, discrimination stifles interpretation and creates a toxic environment and must not be permitted.

-If any of your judges appear to be incapable of judging fairly and impartially, whether due to personal issues or intoxication, please remove them from the judging panel.
+If any judges appear to be incapable of judging fairly and impartially, whether due to personal issues, social biases, lack of knowledge, inebriation or intoxication, please remove them from the judging panel.

-When interacting directly with competitors (either in an in-person workmanship judging situation or after the competition), judges, like masquerade directors, are asked to be fair and considerate.
+When interacting directly with competitors (whether an in-person workmanship judging situation or after the competition), judges, like masquerade directors, are asked to be fair and considerate.

+Workmanship Judges must be considerate when inspecting a competitor's work.
+Always ask for permission before getting up closer or touching the competitor and costume.

-A consistent award scheme is valuable in promoting fairness and equity between different competitions.
-“Excellence deserves award” is a good guiding principal for any judge.
-If an entry shows merit, it should be given an award.The ICG recommends two classes of awards, Minor and Major, and a standard naming convention for such awards.
+A consistent award scheme is essential in promoting fairness and equity between different competitions.
+"Excellence deserves award" should be the guiding principle for any judge.
+If an entry shows merit, it should be given an award.

+Competitions may have a significant number of competitors in a single division.
+Judges should not arbitrarily assign a competitor at a higher skill division.
+Instead, honor the competitor with a major award in their division.

+The ICG recommends three classes of awards: minor and major, and a standard naming convention for such awards.
 Whether an entry is given a major or minor award is at the discretion of the judging panel.

-Minor awards do not affect future division placement.
-We suggest that judging panels use “Honorable Mention” to identify minor awards.
+• Minor awards do not affect future division placement.
+We suggest that judging panels use "Honorable Mention" to identify minor awards.
+These awards may be given simply by mentioning them on stage during the awards ceremony, or designated by a certificate, but generally do not include any form of monetary award, award in kind or goods, or trophy.

-Major awards do affect future division placement, and may be named in any way the judges deem appropriate.

-While most awards, major and minor, are judged purely on the merit of the entry in question, there is a group of major awards that is judged instead on the relative merit of the entry with respect to its competitors.
-These “competitive” awards most commonly include “Best in Division” and “Best in Show” and have a greater impact on future division placement than other major awards.
+• Major awards do affect future division placement.
+We suggest that judging panels use “Best [Descriptor]” or “Excellence in/for [Descriptor] to identify major awards.
+These awards should be given on stage during an awards ceremony and designated with a certificate, trophy, award in kind or goods, or, at the discretion of the masquerade director and availability of such, a monetary award.

+• Competitive awards using such titles as “Best in Division” and “Best in Show” are the only awards given relative to the other entries.
+These awards have the greatest impact on future division placement and Judges are not be obliged to present a competitive award even if there is an entry in the category.

+It's generally advised to avoid using a “Best” descriptor if the entry is the only one of its type.

+For example a “Best Historical Dress” award when there are no other Historical Dress entries is better acknowledged as “Excellence in Historical Dress.”

 General Competition Guidelines